FIWARE/tutorials.NGSI-LD/docs/pep-proxy.md

 ## Securing Orion-LD - Application Configuration

-The tutorial application has already been registered in **Keyrock**, programmatically the tutorial application will be making requests to the **Wilma** PEP Proxy in front of the **Orion-LD Context Broker**.
+The tutorial application has already been registered in **Keycloak**, programmatically the tutorial application will be making requests to the **Wilma** PEP Proxy in front of the **Orion-LD Context Broker**.
 Every request must now include an additional `access_token` header.